 Ergonomics for Workers: Making Your Work Easier.
 This is a worker training module that includes steps to building an ergonomics program.

 Ergonomic Risks and Solutions.
 Using photographs taken in foundries, machine shops and assembly settings, these photos display workers engaged in activities involving the seven risk factors and provides simple suggestions for solving these problems.

 Restaurant Opportunities Centers United.
 (2009).
-Provided ergonomic training to workers and employers in small restaurants through a Susan Harwood Grant.
+Provided ergonomic training to workers and employers in small restaurants through a Susan Harwood Grant from OSHA.
 Training materials consist of three manuals.
 One manual is available in Spanish.

 Cal/OSHA.
 Provides numerous outreach and training materials about ergonomics.
 Most are arranged under the Construction Ergonomics and Ergonomics tabs.

 Oregon OSHA: Ergonomics.
 Contains links to publications, resources and educational materials to reduce musculoskeletal injuries through outreach and the use of voluntary services.
 OR-OSHA offers a variety of ergonomics related services including conferences, on-site training, educational resources and consultation services to help Oregon employers implement solutions.